Chaos theory: History

 The main catalyst for the development of chaos theory was the electronic computer.
 Much of the mathematics of chaos theory involves the repeated iteration of simple mathematical formulas, which would be impractical to do by hand.
 Electronic computers made these repeated calculations practical, while figures and images made it possible to visualize these systems.
 As a graduate student in Chihiro Hayashi's laboratory at Kyoto University, Yoshisuke Ueda was experimenting with analog computers and noticed, on November 27, 1961, what he called "randomly transitional phenomena".
 Yet his advisor did not agree with his conclusions at the time, and did not allow him to report his findings until 1970.

 Edward Lorenz was an early pioneer of the theory.
 His interest in chaos came about accidentally through his work on weather prediction in 1961.
-Lorenz and his collaborator Ellen Fetter were using a simple digital computer, a Royal McBee LGP-30, to run weather simulations.
+Lorenz and his collaborator Ellen Fetter and Margaret Hamilton were using a simple digital computer, a Royal McBee LGP-30, to run weather simulations.
 They wanted to see a sequence of data again, and to save time they started the simulation in the middle of its course.
 They did this by entering a printout of the data that corresponded to conditions in the middle of the original simulation.
 To their surprise, the weather the machine began to predict was completely different from the previous calculation.
 They tracked this down to the computer printout.
 The computer worked with 6-digit precision, but the printout rounded variables off to a 3-digit number, so a value like 0.506127 printed as 0.506.
 This difference is tiny, and the consensus at the time would have been that it should have no practical effect.
 However, Lorenz discovered that small changes in initial conditions produced large changes in long-term outcome.
 Lorenz's discovery, which gave its name to Lorenz attractors, showed that even detailed atmospheric modeling cannot, in general, make precise long-term weather predictions.